-Stinging tingles attacked Tristan’s fingertips.
+Stinging tingles attacked Thomas’s fingertips.
 About bloody time.
 The urge to move rippled through him but he contained it.
 He wanted to be fully in charge of his faculties before he let Gretel see the spell was wearing off.
-He flicked a look at Andrew, still in his back, his arms raised, hands cupped as thought the rope had just then been let go.
+He flicked a look at Andrew, still on his back, his arms raised, hands cupped.
 As he watched one of Andrew’s fingers twitched.
-Tristan wanted to yell at him, tell him to stay still, but he still couldn’t even swallow.
-The movement stopped and Tristan breathed a long, soft sigh of relief.
+Thomas wanted to yell at him, tell him to stay still, but he still couldn’t even swallow.
+The movement stopped and Thomas breathed a long, soft sigh of relief.

 “You’re leaving?
 What about these two?”

 “You said yourself they have no power over us.”
 She gestured at the gingerbread Hansel was already eating.
-“That’ll keep you from getting hungry before we get back.”
+“That’ll keep you from getting hungry before we get back, and them at bay.”
 Gretel rummaged in her bundled skirt and popped another piece of gingerbread in her mouth, then she waved and sauntered out the door.

-Tristan noted that she went around the cage on the opposite side to where Andrew was laying, his arms now by his sides.
+Thomas noted that she went around the cage on the opposite side to where Andrew was lying, his arms now by his sides.

-It wasn’t long before the tingling in Tristan’s hands stopped and he could finally move.
+It wasn’t long before the tingling in Thomas’s hands stopped and he could finally move.
 He staggered over to help Andrew onto his feet.